Using A Ryzen 6800H Mini PC As A Game Console With Bazzite

 | Comments

 When I first migrated my virtualized homelab stuff from my old Debian with KVM and virt-manager to a mini PC running Proxmox, I knew I would want to eventually have some sort of cluster manager.
-It didn’t take long before I had Proxmox running on a second Mini PC at home, and this week I am migrating my off-site Raspberry Pi’s Seafile server to another mini PC running Proxmox.
+It didn’t take long before I had Proxmox running on a second mini PC at home, and this week I am migrating my off-site Raspberry Pi’s Seafile server to another mini PC running Proxmox.

 How can you get all that stuff into a single web interface?
 Proxmox will let you add a bunch of servers to a cluster, but that pushes the high-availability services pretty hard.
 You need to have a minimum number of machines to maintain a quorum, you need very low latency between your Proxmox hosts, and you need a clustered file system underneath.